 Effective August 1997, the FDA promulgated the BSE Feed Rule prohibiting the use of mammalian proteins, with some exceptions, in feeds for cattle, sheep and other ruminant animals.
 The intent of this rule is to prevent the spread of BSE, commonly referred to as "mad cow disease."
-As previously noted, the FDA has proposed an amendment to the BSE Feed Rule.
+As previously noted, the FDA has published the Final BSE Rule which amended the BSE Feed Rule and becomes effective April 27, 2009.
 Management has followed this proposed amendment throughout its history in order to assess and minimize the impact of its implementation on the Company.
-See the risk factor entitled "The Company's business may be affected by the impact of BSE and other food safety issues," beginning on page 11, for more information about BSE, including the proposed amendment to the BSE Feed Rule, and other food safety issues and their potential effects on the Company, including the effects of potential additional government regulations, finished product export restrictions by foreign governments, market price fluctuations for finished goods, reduced demand for beef and beef products by consumers and increases in operating costs resulting from BSE-related concerns.
+See the risk factor entitled "The Company's business may be affected by the impact of BSE and other food safety issues," beginning on page 11, for more information about BSE, including the Final BSE Rule, and other food safety issues and their potential effects on the Company, including the effects of potential additional government regulations, finished product export restrictions by foreign governments, market price fluctuations for finished goods, reduced demand for beef and beef products by consumers and increases in operating costs resulting from BSE-related concerns.